Connecting Teachers to Agriculture

 UBC holds the course annually in Abbotsford, BC, at the Heritage Alliance Church, 3440 Mt.
 Lehman Road. | Map

 The course runs every July, subject to enrollment.
-The dates for 2019 are July 15-19.
+Find more information here.

 Summer Institute is a three-credit course, or it can be taken as non-credit participation.
 The course has four components: